What Is SEO Or Search Engine Optimisation?

 The h2 tag is next on the list, try to use this as a variation of your keywords to add variety or a location for example.

-Try to make your paragraphs short and easy to read, break up long passages into smaller paragraphs, this makes your on site content easy to read, remember content is not only there to be read by search engines but real people too, long paragraphs will lose interest from readers so your important selling point will not be read buried 500 words into a paragraph at the bottom of your page.
+Try to make your paragraphs short and easy to read.
+Break up long passages into smaller paragraphs.
+This makes your on site content easy to read, remember content is not only there to be read by search engines but real people too.
+Long paragraphs will lose interest from readers so your important selling point will not be read if it is buried 500 words into a paragraph at the bottom of your page.

-This can be complicated to do, but there are some simple measures you can take to help improve page speed, or at the very least help identify any potential issues.
+This can be complicated to do, but there are some simple measures you can take to help improve page speed.

 A web site is basically a collection of files that work together, the bigger the files the longer they take to load.